 Many graduates looking for their first job in Korea will have problems in obtaining the appropriate visa.
 Most foreigners working in Korea are placed on E7 visas.
 This visa allows companies to sponsor foreign workers to work at their companies.
 However, the provisions of this visa are based on the grounds that you (As a non-Korean) are providing a skill and experience that a Korean cannot.
 This is a key issue considering the low employment rate of Korean youth.
 As such to be eligible for an E7 you must have a relevant degree and work experience in a particular field.
 More technical fields will require greater work experience – for example, to get a visa for a marketing job will require a degree in Marketing and also one year experience in a marketing job.
 Of course, there are loopholes to this system and the major corporations are well informed as to how to best “classify” a job to ensure a smooth visa process but then deploy you into a different role which had tougher visa restrictions.

 Please check the Korean immigration website before making any major decisions and for an in-depth guide as to the E7 visa requirements.
+Read more about other handy visa categories to have on your radar here.

 Most internships in Korea for foreigners are unpaid or severely underpaid!
 Expect to earn between nothing or 1,000,000 KRW/Month.
 Paid or not, it will be difficult to support yourself on this kind of salary especially working full-time hours so make sure you have your own funds before embarking on an internship.
 Most embassy and Korean government internships will provide a daily stipend for food and transport but that’s it.